cucumber/godog/README.md

 func main() { /* usual main func */ }
 ```

-If you run `godog godog.feature` inside the **/tmp/godog** directory.
-You should see that the steps are undefined.

 Now lets describe all steps to test the application behavior:

 ``` go